 Is it true that the standard period of study will be extended by one semester for all students of RWTH?

-Indeed, the standard period of study will be extended by one semester for all students enrolled at RWTH Aachen University in the summer semester 2020.
-This regulation also applies to students who are on leave.
+The standard period of study was extended by one semester for all students enrolled at RWTH Aachen University in summer semester 2020 or winter semester 2020/21.
+This regulation also applies to students on leave.

-Exams taken in summer semester 2020 and assessed with the grade of 5.0 are considered to have not been taken.
-Excluded from this regulation are unexcused omissions, attempts at deception, or any other breach of regulations
+Exams taken in summer semester 2020 and until the end of the summer semester exam period that are assessed with the grade of 5.0 are considered to have not been taken.
+Excluded from this regulation are unexcused omissions, attempts at deception, or any other breach of regulations.

 Why is my failed attempt stored in the system despite the new failed attempt regulations?

 The Central Examination Office (ZPA) invalidates any failed attempts from summer semester 2020 at regular intervals.
 However, you will probably see the failed attempt in the system for about two weeks before it is invalidated by ZPA.
 We ask you to please be patient and check your results again at RWTHonline in 14 days.

 Why is an invalid failed attempt from early Master's work once again displayed as a valid exam attempt after transitioning to a Master's course of study?

 When transitioning from a Bachelor's to a Master's course of study, the already invalidated failed attempt from early Master's work, i.e. Master's components completed earlier than scheduled, will be displayed as a valid failed attempt again.